data-dot-all/dataall/pages/code.md

 ## tests/ <a name="tests"></a>
 `pytest` is the testing framework used by data.all.
-Developers can actually test the GraphQL API directly, as data.all can run as a local Flask app.
+Developers can test the GraphQL API directly, as data.all can run as a local Flask app.
 API tests are found in the tests/api package.

 The pytest fixtures found in conftest.py starts a local development Flask server that exposes the